 Here is where, I think, improvement is needed: We need better discernment as to how we associate race with culture!
 A given race might have a statistically significant culture, especially in certain regions, but that doesn’t mean a particular individual of that race subscribes to said culture.
 Allow me to put my cards on the table: If I’m walking through Garfield Park in Chicago , I’m going to have a hard time setting aside my culturalism.
 But it would be ridiculous, even immoral, for me to have the same attitude meeting a black stranger at my local coffee shop.

-The ideal thought-process when associating race and culture is way beyond the scope of my understanding.
-I suspect hate, fear, and ignorance are only three improper factors of myriad other proper factors leading to how we handle our culturalism.
-As Christians, we ought to seek the Lord’s help in removing the wrong aspects of our discernment-process and with improving the proper elements.
+The ideal thought-process when associating race and culture is beyond the scope of my understanding.
+I suspect hate, fear, and ignorance are only three improper factors out of many other proper ones leading to how we handle our culturalism.
+As Christians, we ought to seek the Lord’s help in removing the wrong aspects of our discernment-process.
 There is a right way to be a culturalist, and a wrong way.
 May the Lord help us do it right.

 Romans 2:11, Deuteronomy 10:1, Acts 10:34, Job 34:19